 Rosenblatt Immigration Law carefully advises and represents Canadian employers and foreign workers regarding work visas.
 We advise whether the job offer requires a work permit or a Labour Market Impact Assessment, and how they can be obtained.
-A Canadian work permit can often act as the first step toward Canadian permanent residence.
+Canadian work permits can often act as the first step toward Canadian permanent residence.

 New Global Talent Stream

 The Global Talent Stream is a program for expedited work permit applications with a two-week processing time.
 Fast-growing companies with a focus on information and communication technology (ICT) can expect to fill positions with foreign skilled workers quickly.
 To qualify for the program, a company must show its commitment to lasting, positive impacts on the Canadian labour market through a Labour Market Benefits Plan (LMBP).
 There are two categories of the program, Categories A and B:

 Category A assists innovative firms to hire foreign workers with unique and specialized talents.
 An employer must be referred by one of the Designated Partners:

 Atlantic Canada Opportunities Agency, BC Tech Association, Business Development Bank of Canada, Communitech Corporation, Council of Canadian Innovators, Federal Economic Development Agency for Southern Ontario, Global Affairs Canada’s Trade Commissioner Service, Government of Manitoba, Manitoba Education and Training, Government of Prince Edward Island, Island Investment Development Inc., ICT Association of Manitoba (ICTAM), Innovation, Science and Economic Development Canada – Accelerated Growth Service, Invest Ottawa, National Research Council – Industrial Research Assistance Program (NRC-IRAP), Ontario Ministry of Citizenship and Immigration, Venn Innovation.

 Category B – Filling Positions on the Global Talent Occupations List